xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----
-[05/2024] I am looking for candidates to apply for a full PhD studentship (international fess plus tax-free stipend).
-The topic is "Deep Learning for multimodal information fusion".
-Please contact me if you are interested in this project.

-[05/2024] I am looking for candidates to apply for Marie-Curie Postdoctoral Fellowship.
-The application deadline is 11 September 2024.
-Please contact me if you are interested in this fellowship.

 [04/2024] I will give a talk on **6th June** at "[Future of AI Awards 2024: Collaborate, Debate, Invent](https://www.eventbrite.co.uk/e/future-of-ai-awards-2024-collaborate-debate-invent-tickets-893583621667)".
 I will introduce my research and my fellowship experience.